Imparting Interpretability to Word Embeddings while Preserving Semantic Structure: Introduction

 Although the above-mentioned approaches provide better interpretability that is measured using a particular method such as word intrusion test, usually the improved interpretability comes with a cost of performance in the benchmark tests such as word similarity or word analogy.
 One possible explanation for this performance decrease is that the proposed transformations from the original embedding space distort the underlying semantic structure constructed by the original embedding algorithm.
 Therefore, it can be claimed that a method that learns dense and interpretable word embeddings without inflicting any damage to the underlying semantic learning mechanism is the key to achieve both high performing and interpretable word embeddings.

-Especially after the introduction of the \textit{word2vec} algorithm by Mikolov \cite{mikolov13word2vec_a,mikolov13word2vec_b}, there has been a growing interest in algorithms that generate improved word representations under some performance metric.
-Significant effort is spent on appropriately modifying the objective functions of the algorithms in order to incorporate knowledge from external resources, with the purpose of increasing the performance of the resulting word representations~\cite{yu14Lexical,miller95wordnet,xu14RC-NET,liu15ordinal,bollegala15joint,faruqui15retrofitting,jauhar15ontologically,johansson15Embedding,mrksic16counter-fitting,mrksic17specialization}.
+Especially after the introduction of the \textit{word2vec} algorithm by \cite{mikolov13word2vec_a,mikolov13word2vec_b}, there has been a growing interest in algorithms that generate improved word representations under some performance metric.
+Significant effort is spent on appropriately modifying the objective functions of the algorithms in order to incorporate knowledge from external resources, with the purpose of increasing the performance of the resulting word representations \cite{yu14Lexical,miller95wordnet,xu14RC_NET,liu15ordinal,bollegala15joint,jauhar15ontologically,johansson15Embedding}.
+Significant effort is also spent on developing retrofitting objectives for the same purpose, independent of the original objectives of the embedding model, to fine-tune the embeddings without joint optimization~\cite{faruqui15retrofitting,mrksic16counterFitting,mrksic17specialization}.
 Inspired by the line of work reported in these studies, we propose to use modified objective functions for a different purpose: learning more interpretable dense word embeddings.
 By doing this, we aim to incorporate semantic information from an external lexical resource into the word embedding so that the embedding dimensions are {\em aligned\/} along predefined concepts.
 This alignment is achieved by introducing a modification to the embedding learning process.
-In our proposed method, which is built on top of the GloVe algorithm\cite{pennington14glove}, the cost function for any one of the words of concept word-groups is modified by the introduction of an additive term to the cost function.
+In our proposed method, which is built on top of the GloVe algorithm \cite{pennington14glove}, the cost function for any one of the words of concept word-groups is modified by the introduction of an additive term to the cost function.
 Each embedding vector dimension is first associated with a concept.
 For a word belonging to any one of the word-groups representing these concepts, the modified cost term favors an increase for the value of this word's embedding vector dimension corresponding to the concept that the particular word belongs to.
 For words that do not belong to any one of the word-groups, the cost term is left untouched.
-Specifically, \emph{Roget's Thesaurus}\cite{Roget1911thesaurus,Roget2008thesaurus} is used to derive the concepts and concept word-groups to be used as the external lexical resource for our proposed method.
-We quantitatively demonstrate the increase in interpretability by using the measure given in \cite{senel18interpret,senel18trInterpret} as well as demonstrating qualitative results.
-We also show that the semantic structure of the original embedding has not been harmed in the process since there is no performance loss with standard word-similarity or word-analogy tests.
+Specifically, \emph{Roget's Thesaurus} \cite{Roget1911thesaurus, Roget2008thesaurus} is used to derive the concepts and concept word-groups to be used as the external lexical resource for our proposed method.
+We quantitatively demonstrate the increase in interpretability by using the measure given in \cite{senel18semanticStructure,senel18trInterpret} as well as demonstrating qualitative results.
+Furthermore, manual human evaluations based on the ``word intrusion" test given in \cite{chang09wordintrusion} have been carried out for verification.
+We also show that the semantic structure of the original embedding has not been harmed in the process since there is no performance loss with standard word-similarity or word-analogy tests and with a downstream sentiment analysis task.